pywbem/pywbemtools/docs/development.rst

 Core Development Team
 ---------------------

-Anyone can contribute to pywbem via pull requests as described in the previous section.
+Anyone can contribute to pywbemtools via pull requests as described in the previous section.

-The pywbem project has a core development team that holds regular web conferences and that is using Slack for offline communication, on the Slack workspace: https://pywbem.slack.com.
+The pywbemtools project has a core development team that holds regular web conferences and that is using Slack for offline communication, on the Slack workspace: https://pywbem.slack.com.

 The web conference and the Slack workspace are by invitation, and if you want to participate in the core team, please
-`open an issue <https://github.com/pywbem/pywbem/issues>`_ to let us know.
+`open a pywbem issue <https://github.com/pywbem/pywbem/issues>`_ to let us know.